Positroids are 3-colorable: Preliminaries

 As mentioned in the introduction, gammoids are the main motivation behind this work, however they are not very well understood.
+For a deeper understanding of gammoids, we refer the reader to \cite{immanueldiss}.
 In this section we define gammoids and positroids, and show that positroids are actually gammoids.
 For that we are going to need the following definition.

 \begin{defn} Let $D=(V,A)$ be a digraph, and $X,Y \subseteq V$.
 A \emph{routing} from $X$ to $Y$ in $D$ is a family of paths $R$, such that: \begin{itemize} \item for each $x$ in $X$ there is some $p \in R$ with $p_{1}=x$ \item for all $p \in R$ the end vertex $p_{-1} \in Y$, and \item for all $p,q \in R$, either $p=q$ or $p\cap q=\emptyset$ \end{itemize} A routing $R$ is called \emph{linking} from $X$ to $Y$, if it is a routing onto $Y$, i.e.\ whenever $Y =\{p_{-1} \:| \: p \in R \}$.
 We write $X \rightrightarrows Y$ whenever there is a routing from $X$ to $Y$.
 Furthermore, we say that $v$ is linked to $w$ in a directed graph, whenever there exists a directed path from $v$ to $w$ or from $w$ to $v$. \end{defn}